revelrylabs/sassy-npm-importer/README.md

 ```
 npm install --save sassy-npm-importer
-npm install --save bower                    # if you want to use bower
 ```

 In practice, you would probably be using a task runner (like Gulp), this is an